How to screen tenants

 Police checks come up regularly in tenant screening, particularly for share houses and higher-risk properties.
 Here is what you need to understand before you ask for one or act on the result.

 You can request that an applicant provide a National Police Certificate as part of their application.
 There is no law in WA that prohibits asking.
-However, a tenant can decline to provide one and their refusal alone cannot lawfully be the sole basis for declining their application.
-If you make police check consent a condition of applying, you may also be creating barriers that disproportionately disadvantage certain groups, which carries indirect discrimination risk.
+A National Police Certificate must be requested by the applicant themselves through the Australian Federal Police, WA Police, or an accredited body, this is not a check a landlord runs directly.
+A tenant can decline to provide one and their refusal alone cannot lawfully be the sole basis for declining their application.

-Under the Spent Convictions Act 1988 (WA), certain older convictions are spent after 10 years for adults (5 years for juveniles).
+Under the Spent Convictions Act 1988 (WA), certain older convictions are spent, in general terms after 10 years for adults (5 years for juveniles), subject to conditions.
 An applicant with a spent conviction is not required to disclose it, and you cannot lawfully act on it even if it appears on a check.
-Using a spent conviction as a basis for declining an application is unlawful.
+If you are unsure whether a finding is spent, do not act on it without seeking legal advice.

 The blanket policy problem and indirect discrimination